Micron Technology (NASDAQ:MU) Given New $130.00 Price Target at KeyCorp

-Micron Technology (NASDAQ:MU) had its target price hoisted by KeyCorp from $121.00 to $130.00 in a research note issued to investors on Thursday, Analyst Price Targets reports.
+Micron Technology (NASDAQ:MU) had its price objective lifted by KeyCorp from $121.00 to $130.00 in a research report sent to investors on Wednesday morning, Benzinga reports.
 KeyCorp currently has an overweight rating on the semiconductor manufacturer’s stock.
+KeyCorp also issued estimates for Micron Technology’s Q2 2021 earnings at $0.86 EPS, Q3 2021 earnings at $1.10 EPS, Q4 2021 earnings at $1.44 EPS and FY2021 earnings at $4.11 EPS.

-Several other equities analysts also recently weighed in on the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on Micron Technology from $100.00 to $113.00 in a research report on Friday, January 8th.
-Longbow Research lifted their price objective on Micron Technology from $83.00 to $96.00 and gave the stock a buy rating in a research report on Friday, January 8th.
-Argus lifted their price objective on Micron Technology from $65.00 to $85.00 and gave the stock a buy rating in a research report on Friday, December 4th.
-Needham & Company LLC raised their target price on Micron Technology from $80.00 to $100.00 and gave the stock a buy rating in a research note on Friday, January 8th.
-Finally, Cowen raised their target price on Micron Technology from $80.00 to $90.00 and gave the stock an outperform rating in a research note on Friday, January 8th.
-One analyst has rated the stock with a sell rating, six have given a hold rating, twenty-seven have given a buy rating and one has assigned a strong buy rating to the stock.
-The company has an average rating of Buy and an average price target of $95.06.
+Several other brokerages also recently weighed in on MU.
+The Goldman Sachs Group raised their target price on shares of Micron Technology from $102.00 to $118.00 and gave the company a buy rating in a research note on Wednesday.
+Summit Insights upgraded shares of Micron Technology from a hold rating to a buy rating in a research note on Friday, January 8th.
+Piper Sandler raised their target price on shares of Micron Technology from $65.00 to $80.00 and gave the company a neutral rating in a research note on Friday, January 8th.
+Morgan Stanley raised their target price on shares of Micron Technology from $88.00 to $105.00 and gave the company an overweight rating in a research note on Monday.
+Finally, Wedbush lifted their price objective on shares of Micron Technology from $88.00 to $100.00 and gave the stock a neutral rating in a research note on Monday.
+One analyst has rated the stock with a sell rating, five have issued a hold rating, twenty-seven have issued a buy rating and two have assigned a strong buy rating to the company.
+The company currently has a consensus rating of Buy and an average price target of $95.64.

-In other Micron Technology news, SVP Joel L. Poppen sold 4,984 shares of the stock in a transaction on Thursday, February 11th.
-The stock was sold at an average price of $85.80, for a total transaction of $427,627.20.
-Following the transaction, the senior vice president now owns 303,252 shares of the company’s stock, valued at approximately $26,019,021.60.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CFO David Zinsner sold 8,050 shares of the stock in a transaction on Tuesday, February 16th.
-The stock was sold at an average price of $87.90, for a total value of $707,595.00.
-Following the completion of the transaction, the chief financial officer now directly owns 133,464 shares in the company, valued at $11,731,485.60.
+In other Micron Technology news, CFO David Zinsner sold 8,050 shares of the business’s stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $87.90, for a total value of $707,595.00.
+Following the transaction, the chief financial officer now directly owns 133,464 shares in the company, valued at approximately $11,731,485.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Manish H. Bhatia sold 50,000 shares of the business’s stock in a transaction dated Wednesday, January 13th.
+The shares were sold at an average price of $79.01, for a total transaction of $3,950,500.00.
+Following the completion of the transaction, the executive vice president now owns 222,672 shares in the company, valued at $17,593,314.72.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 100,120 shares of company stock worth $7,969,167.
-0.18% of the stock is owned by corporate insiders.
+Insiders sold a total of 100,120 shares of company stock worth $7,969,167 over the last quarter.
+0.18% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Moody National Bank Trust Division increased its holdings in Micron Technology by 1.6% in the 4th quarter.
-Moody National Bank Trust Division now owns 106,574 shares of the semiconductor manufacturer’s stock valued at $8,012,000 after purchasing an additional 1,700 shares in the last quarter.
-Laurel Wealth Advisors Inc. acquired a new stake in shares of Micron Technology during the fourth quarter valued at about $340,000.
-SkyView Investment Advisors LLC acquired a new stake in shares of Micron Technology during the fourth quarter valued at about $1,171,000.
-FormulaFolio Investments LLC grew its stake in shares of Micron Technology by 42.3% during the fourth quarter.
-FormulaFolio Investments LLC now owns 12,311 shares of the semiconductor manufacturer’s stock valued at $926,000 after acquiring an additional 3,659 shares in the last quarter.
-Finally, Norges Bank bought a new position in shares of Micron Technology during the fourth quarter worth about $906,961,000.
-80.43% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of MU.
+Norges Bank acquired a new position in shares of Micron Technology in the 4th quarter worth approximately $906,961,000.
+Baupost Group LLC MA acquired a new position in shares of Micron Technology in the 3rd quarter worth approximately $245,225,000.
+Arrowstreet Capital Limited Partnership lifted its holdings in shares of Micron Technology by 35.3% in the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 18,026,673 shares of the semiconductor manufacturer’s stock worth $846,533,000 after acquiring an additional 4,699,280 shares during the last quarter.
+Sanders Capital LLC lifted its holdings in shares of Micron Technology by 13.9% in the 4th quarter.
+Sanders Capital LLC now owns 33,316,023 shares of the semiconductor manufacturer’s stock worth $2,674,125,000 after acquiring an additional 4,057,189 shares during the last quarter.
+Finally, Morgan Stanley lifted its holdings in shares of Micron Technology by 86.7% in the 4th quarter.
+Morgan Stanley now owns 7,413,327 shares of the semiconductor manufacturer’s stock worth $557,335,000 after acquiring an additional 3,443,179 shares during the last quarter.
+Hedge funds and other institutional investors own 80.43% of the company’s stock.

 Micron Technology, Inc designs, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Storage Business Unit, and Embedded Business Unit.
 It offers memory and storage technologies, including DRAM, NAND, NOR, and 3D XPoint memory under the Micron and Crucial brands, as well as through private labels.